Starý Poddvorov: History

-The first written mention of Starý Poddvorov is from 1704, when the local winemakers started to build houses here and received land in the area of extinct village Potvorov from the Jesuits.
-After the Jesuit Order was abolished in 1773, it became a part of the Hodonín estate in 1783.
+The first written mention of Starý Poddvorov is from 1704, when the local winemakers started to build houses here and received land in the area of the extinct village of Potvorov from the Jesuits.
+After the Jesuit Order was abolished in 1773, the village became a part of the Hodonín estate in 1783.
 Since 1867, it has been a sovereign municipality.

+Demographics

 Economy

 Starý Poddvorov is known for viticulture and wine-making.
 The municipality lies in the Slovácká wine sub-region.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The wooden windmill is the most important sight.
+The most important sight is the wooden windmill.
 This technical monument was built in 1870.

+A landmark of Starý Poddvorov is the Church of Saint Martin.
+It is a modern church, built in 1994.

 Twin towns – sister cities

-Starý Poddvorov is a member of the Charter of European Rural Communities, a town twinning association across the European Union, alongside with:
+Starý Poddvorov is a member of the Charter of European Rural Communities, a town twinning association across the European Union and United Kingdom, along with: